 He was covering both Formula 3 and the World Endurance Championship in 1985 when an opportunity arose to move to the United States as editorial director of On Track magazine.
 He was gone in a flash.
 Jeremy soon resumed his original freelance status and has remained in America ever since.

-After many years commentating on the American Le Mans Series for RadioLeMans.com, Jeremy now performs the same role on IMSA Radio, as well as joining Radio Le Mans at the 24 hours each June.
+After many years commentating on the American Le Mans Series for RSL, Jeremy now performs the same role on IMSA Radio.

-Joe Bradley joined Radio Le Mans in 2000, and has also joined the pit lane team at rounds of the ALMS and LMS.
+Joe Bradley joined Radio Le Mans in 2000, and has also joined the pit lane team at rounds of the ALMS, LMS and the 24h Series.

 Declan knew motor racing was more than just a passing childhood phase when he witnessed Stirling Moss v Richard Attwood at Dublin’s Phoenix Park.
 Attwood manhandled a glorious 917 while Moss, in his Chevron B8, battled every step of the way with both the Porsche and a door that refused to shut.

 A marketing career beckoned & motorsports became inextricably linked with Declan’s day to day activities.
 From marketing racing video games and launching race tracks to sponsorship & TV, with some driver management on the way, he has never strayed too far from sounds & smells of racing.